-Fixing Hibernation Issues with ath11k_pci Wi-Fi Driver
+Fixing Sleep and Hibernation Issues with ath11k_pci Wi-Fi Driver

 Certain laptop Wi-Fi cards made by Qualcomm are plagued by a rather unfortunate issue when using Linux: After the laptop resumes from sleep or hibernation, the Wi-Fi card is unusable.
 This occurs because the ath11k_pci driver cannot handle system suspend.
 Fortunately a workaround exists.